-The Viking castles in Denmark tells a very special story about a central royal power that unites a nation, and about a change of system from the old Nordic religion to the Christianity.
+The Viking castles in Denmark tell a very special story about a central royal power that unites a nation, and about a change of system from the old Nordic religion to the Christianity.
 Through precise geometric structures, monuments were created with an overwhelming character and strength in power symbolism and form.

-The design of an visitor center in relation to the ring castle as a monument must be balanced in both expression and communication.
+The design of a visitor center in relation to the ring castle as a monument must be balanced in both expression and communication.
 The architecture of the visitor center must be both humble in relation to the primary attraction, and at the same time so powerful in its expression that it is worth a visit.

 In the Viking age, one of the first chapters in Danish architecture is written, where the first approaches to overall architectural concepts and ideas unfold.
 The longhouse, as a typology, is born and is characterized by a simple and characterful roof supported by a stable underlying wooden structure.